Table of Contents

 (a) the governing body, and

-(b) if another local education authority are responsible for determining the arrangements for the admission of pupils to the school, that authority
+(b) if another local authority are responsible for determining the arrangements for the admission of pupils to the school, that authority

 (a) the governing body and head teacher of the school